At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in QHSE management, particularly in construction.
 Emphasise your knowledge of current QHSE legislation and any specific certifications you hold, such as NEBOSH or ISO standards.

-Craft a Compelling Cover Letter: In your cover letter, explain why you're passionate about QHSE management and how your background aligns with the company's goals.
-Mention specific achievements in previous roles that demonstrate your ability to improve safety and compliance.
+Craft a Strong Cover Letter: In your cover letter, explain why you're passionate about QHSE management and how your background aligns with the responsibilities outlined in the job description.
+Mention specific examples of how you've successfully implemented QHSE policies in previous roles.

 Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
-A polished application reflects your attention to detail, which is essential in a QHSE role.
+A polished application reflects your attention to detail, which is crucial in a QHSE role.

 How to prepare for a job interview at Mitie